Skip to main content

 Q: Do refunds change my COGS?

-Q: Why do cancelled orders show as returns in my P&L?
+Q: Why does a cancelled order show up as a return in my P&L?

 Want to learn more about our Shopify syncing?
 Check out these resources: